sarfraznawaz2005/indexer/README.md

 # Laravel Indexer

 Laravel Indexer monitors `SELECT` queries running on a page and allows to add database indexes to `SELECT` queries on the fly.
 It then presents results of `EXPLAIN` or MySQL's execution plan right on the page.
-The resutls presents by Indexer will help you see which index works best.
+The results presents by Indexer will help you see which indexes work best for different queries running on a page.

-This package is supposed to be run only in `local` environment so it won't run on any non-local environment.
+Indexes *added by Indexer* are automatically removed after results are collected while keeping your existing indexes intact.

 > **CAUTION: PLEASE DO NOT USE THIS PACKAGE ON PRODUCTION!**
 Since this package adds indexes to database on the fly, it is strongly recommended NOT to use this package in your production environment.